 Celebrate our Honorees

 We are proud to honor two distinguished individuals who have improved access to mental health care, increased public awareness of mental health needs, and diminished the stigma associated with mental illness.
-Our honorees are Dan Bigg, posthumously awarded, Co-Founder and Director of the Chicago Recovery Alliance, Dr. Armand Cerbone leader in comprehensive psychological care whose outstanding work includes advocating and developing guidelines for mental health and LGBTQ issues.
+Our honorees are Dan Bigg, posthumously awarded, Co-Founder and Director of the Chicago Recovery Alliance, Captain Jeffrey A. Coady, (TCSPP Alumnus – Class of 1999) SAMHSA Regional Administrator, Region 5, whose strategic leadership reduces the impact of mental illness and substance use disorder in Chicago and in America’s communities, and Dr. Armand Cerbone leader in comprehensive psychological care whose outstanding work includes advocating and developing guidelines for mental health and LGBTQ issues.
 Click here for their full biographies.

 The reception will begin at 11:30 am followed by lunch and the awards presentations from 12:00 pm to 1:30 pm, which will feature Dr. Michele Nealon, President of The Chicago School.